w3f/Grants-Program/applications/Omniverse DLT.md

   - [Milestone 2 Delivery](https://github.com/w3f/Grant-Milestone-Delivery/blob/master/deliveries/Dante_Network_milestone_2.md)

 As we know, Dante Network is a protocol that serves heterogeneous consensus and can help Polkadot expand the outer edge.
 In the previous work, Dante has completed its basic technology abilities.
 Now we come to the **technical form** of the token, and we have mentioned in the [future work](https://github.com/w3f/Grant-Milestone-Delivery/blob/master/deliveries/Dante_Network_milestone_2.md#future-work) of the last delivery that as an infrastructure for multi-chains, the first thing is that the token of Dante would be used on all chains we support.
 More importantly, we want the token of Dante to be treated as **a whole**, instead of being divided into different parts as current assets bridges did.
 So in our research, we innovatively found a more suitable Token model - Omniverse DLT.
-A more interesting thing is that, Omniverse DLT can be used not only for Dante, but also for all kinds of assets.
+A more interesting thing is that, Omniverse DLT can be used not only for Dante, but also for all kinds of assets on Polkadot/Kusama.
 We will present the details in the [Ecosystem Fit](#ecosystem-fit) section.

 ### Overview
 #### Tag Line